damijankante/excel-coffee-sales-analysis/README.md

 To create a more challenging and realistic dataset, the original 1,000 orders were expanded to over 10,000 using a **Python** script with the **Pandas** and **Faker** libraries.
 This process also introduced the specific data quality issues mentioned above, providing a foundation to demonstrate advanced data cleaning skills.

+### 5. Version 2: Migration to Power BI

+To demonstrate scalability and proficiency in enterprise-level cloud BI tools, the entire project was migrated from Excel to **Power BI**.
+This process involved:
+*   **Reusing M Code:** The complete Power Query ETL pipeline was migrated by transferring the existing M code directly into Power BI.
+*   **DAX Measures:** All DAX calculations were re-created, and a dedicated `Key Measures` table was established as a best practice for model organization.
+*   **Enhanced Visuals:** Leveraging Power BI's more advanced visualization engine, including a more dynamic Map visual and a robust, DAX-driven Pareto chart.
+*   **Publishing to Service:** The final report was published to the Power BI Service and made publicly available, demonstrating the full end-to-end workflow from desktop to cloud.

 ## 🔑 Strategic Recommendations & Findings